 Strong Canadian franchises, good acquisition strategy, solid asset base and a large geographical footprint are Cogeco Communications’ key competitive advantages.
 A growing cash flow should help Cogeco Communication maintain its streak of annual dividend hikes in the future.

-Bell, Shaw, Telus, Rogers and Videotron are also promoting their wireless technology within Cogeco’s network footprint.
+BCE TSE:BCE, Shaw Communications TSE:SJR.B, Telus TSE:T, Rogers Communications TSE:RCI.B and Videotron are also promoting their wireless technology within Cogeco’s network footprint.
 In the US, the company faces intense competition from the likes of AT&T NYSE:T, Verizon and Frontier Communications, Comcast etc.

 As one of the leading communications company, Cogeco should benefit from increasing demand for data and communication services.
 Though increasing competition is an ever-present risk, given its large footprint, competitive products and services, increased investment in futuristic Wi-fi and TV features, Cogeco is clearly ready for the future.